elainesajets/elainesajets/README.md

 ## Hi there 👋

-I'm currently learning web development through The Odin Project.
+<div align="center">I'm currently learning web development through The Odin Project.
 I'm currently 93% done with the Foundations course and will soon start the Full Stack Javascript path.

 I have a master’s degree in Information Systems and originally started my career in project management.
 While I had a great experience—especially at my first company—I’ve discovered a passion for programming and am now transitioning into web development.